shipt/py-volley/docs/docs/metrics.md

 # Metrics

-Volley exposes [Prometheus metrics](https://prometheus.io/docs/concepts/metric_types/) list below on an http server.
+Volley exposes [Prometheus metrics](https://prometheus.io/docs/concepts/metric_types/) on an http server.
 The metrics serving port can be configured or disabled completely.

 Expose metrics on port 8081.